Adaptive variational Bayes: Optimality, computation and applications: Introduction

-However, adaptivity of the variational posteriors remains an important and largely open problem.
-Although the existing general theoretical frameworks can lead to adaptive inferences in some specific examples, they require specially designed prior distributions to achieve adaptivity, which limits applicability of the theory.
-Another problem concerns about computation.
-Construction of a computationally tractable variational Bayes method over a collection of models with different structure is not an easy task in general.
-Exceptionally, \citet{zhang2020convergence} provided a potentially adaptive variational Bayes procedure with the model selection step, which we call \textit{model selection variational Bayes}.
-They showed that after selecting the best model among the collection of the models with different structure and conducting variational inference over the selected model, the resulting variational posterior has optimality under mild assumptions.
-It seems that this procedure can attain adaptive optimality in many problems, which however was not elaborated.
-Furthermore, their variational posterior does not fully preserve information of the original posterior distribution, in particular, does not provide posterior probabilities over the model structure.
+Nonetheless, the adaptivity of variational posteriors remains an important and largely open problem.
+Although the existing theoretical frameworks have produced adaptive variational Bayes methods for some specific models, they require specially designed prior distributions and variational families to achieve adaptivity, which restricts the theory's usefulness.
+Another problem concerns computation.
+Construction of a computationally tractable variational Bayes method over a collection of models is not an easy task in general.
+Exceptionally, \citet{zhang2020convergence} proposed a potentially adaptive variational Bayes procedure with an additional model selection stage, which we call \textit{model selection variational Bayes}.
+They showed that after selecting the best model among multiple models and conducting variational inference over the selected model, the variational posterior arising from this process could be optimal under mild assumptions.
+Although not clearly stated, this procedure appears capable of achieving adaptive optimality in many problems.
+In \citet{cherief2019consistency}, a similar model selection approach was applied to variational fractional posteriors and its theoretical properties were studied.

-In this paper, we propose a new variational Bayes method or framework, called \textit{adaptive variational Bayes}.
-Instead of selecting the best model and using the individual variational posterior over that model for consequent inference tasks, the proposed framework aggregates all the individual variational posteriors with certain weights to obtain a variational posterior over the entire model.
-By doing so, the adaptive variational Bayes provides a posterior probability of each model unlike the model selection variational Bayes.
-Moreover, the adaptive variational Bayes can attain optimal contraction rates adaptively for a wide range of statistical problems under mild conditions on the prior and the variational family.
-To the best of our knowledge, our framework is the first general recipe for showing adaptive contraction of variational posteriors.
+In this paper, we propose a new variational Bayes method, called \textit{adaptive variational Bayes}.
+Instead of selecting the best model and using the variational posterior over the selected model for subsequent inference tasks, the proposed framework aggregates multiple variational posteriors, each of which is obtained for each individual model separately, with certain weights to produce a variational posterior over the entire model, referred to as the \textit{adaptive variational posterior}.
+This aggregated variational posterior turns out to be a closer approximation to the original posterior than the variational posterior over the selected model.
+Theoretically, the adaptive variational posterior can attain optimal contraction rates adaptively for a wide variety of statistical problems under mild conditions on priors and variational families.
+To the best of our knowledge, our framework is the first general recipe for establishing the adaptive contraction of variational posteriors.

 We summarized our contributions as follows.